psaikido/hugle.uk/pages/suttas/mn/60-incontrovertible.md

 ---
 layout: suttas-mn
-title: "MN 60 Apannaka: The Incontrovertible Teaching"
+title: "MN 60 Apaṇṇaka: The Incontrovertible Teaching"
 ---

 The Buddha sets out the opposing philosophical views of eternalism and nihilism.
 Those who hold that there is an afterlife and such a thing as karma are the 'eternalists'.
 Nihilists hold that there are no such things.